 - Connect with friends online, by setting up regular Zoom or FaceTime dates.
 Checking in, even if it’s once a week (or once a month!) can make a big difference in your emotional and social health.

 Help!
 I fell off of my plan and I can’t get motivated again!

 You’re definitely not alone.
 One of the hardest aspects for high school students preparing for college admissions right now is the uncertainty: it’s hard to say what the next year will look like.
-Despite this uncertainty, though, it can help to move forward with the mindset that exams will resume in June.
+Despite this uncertainty, though, it can help to move forward with the mindset that exams will be available from September 2020 onward.
 This gives you a concrete date to work towards, which can be a game-changer.